 Across the beauty industry, more brands are embracing the use of data collection and analysis and watching it exceed their development processes.

 Proven, a beauty startup simply analyses data gathered freely from the world wide web and uses an Artificial Intelligence engine to digest thousands of reviews, evaluate over 20,000 ingredients, and peer review thousands of specific scientific articles.
-Thanks to its massive database and machine learning, Proven has programmed an entire bespoke beauty regime for its individual consumers.
+Thanks to its massive database and machine learning, Proven has programmed an entire bespoke beauty regime for its consumers.

 (Source: Proven Skincare)